vertica/VerticaPy/docs/source/user_guide_introduction_vdf.rst

     expedia_df.corr();
     print(f"elapsed time = {time.time() - start_time}")

-Let's compare the performance in-database using a :py:func:`~verticapy.vDataFrame` to compute the correlation matrix of the entire dataset:
+Let's compare the performance in-database using a :py:mod:`~verticapy.vDataFrame` to compute the correlation matrix of the entire dataset:

 .. ipython:: python